What is India Plastics Pact?

 - Access to expert, impartial advice on sustainable plastics

-- Create new cross-value partnerships with businesses, NGOs, and governments to catalyze progress towards national India Plastics Pact targets
+- Create new cross-value partnerships with businesses, NGOs, and governments to catalyse progress towards national India Plastics Pact targets

 - Access to, and engagement with, other Plastics Pacts globally accelerating change and benefitting businesses